ibm-cloud-docs/event-notifications/en-destination-email-custom-domain-opt-out.md

 keywords: event-notifications, event notifications, about event notifications, destinations, email

 subcollection: event-notifications

-content-type: tutorial
-account-plan: lite, standard
-completion-time: 10m
 ---

 {{site.data.keyword.attribute-definition-list}}

-# Opting Out of Event Notifications with Custom Domain Email Opt-In
+# Custom domain Email Opt-out functionality
 {: #en-destinations-custom-domain-opt-out}

 {{site.data.keyword.en_short}} offers users a versatile option to deviate from the conventional subscription process by introducing an opt-out capability.
 This feature empowers users to seamlessly send notifications, allowing them to specify their preferred email addresses and templates within the send notifications payload.
 This not only simplifies the notification process but also elevates user control over their communication preferences.